Cybersecurity Awareness: Social Engineering

 • Report Suspicious Activity: If you suspect an attempt at social engineering, report it immediately to your IT or cybersecurity team.

-Check out previous posts from the Express Blog’s Cybersecurity Month series:
+Check out more cybersecurity articles from the Express Blog: